Independent forex education Free professional tools Unbiased broker reviews

 Extra fees for swap-free N/A None

-This is a key differentiator: XM does not charge an administration fee or markup on spreads as a substitute for swap.
+An important detail: XM does not charge an administration fee or markup on spreads as a substitute for swap.
 Some brokers disguise interest under different names (handling fee, admin charge, overnight premium) — XM simply removes swap with no replacement cost.

 What Islamic Scholars Say About Forex Trading#